pedmiston/mozilla-fellows/project_ideas.md

 documented my bug fix in a way that others may be able to learn from, with minimal effort (all that would be required is copying and pasting the links found useful).

+## Merge-a-thon

+It's a bad name.
+But some alternative to hackathons, intended to be more inviting.
+There is still competition in merge-a-thons, but it isn't head-to-head or judged.

+I like the idea of distributed problem solving.

+It's different than delegated problem solving, where problems are divided.
+In distributed problem solving, everyone is working on the same